3 Lab 3: Working with vector attributes

 The different segments of the Amazon River officially receive different names: Amazonas (lower Amazon), Solimões (central Amazon) and Ucayali (upper Amazon).
 In this dataset, it is broken down into two features: Amazon (with 3042 km) and Ucayali (with 2088 km).
 Since these are two separate features, neither is selected by our expression.

 1. Return to the attribute table and make sure that the rivers larger than 5000km are still selected.
 Then create a new expression: SYSTEM" = 'Amazon'.
 Notice that we enclose the word Amazon with single quotes.
 This identifies this as a string, i.e. a character value (like a word) within an attribute, and differentiates it from an attribute name.
-Then instead of clicking on Select Features, click on the small arrow to the right and click in Add to Current Selection.
+Then instead of clicking on Select Features, click on the small arrow to the right and click on Add to Current Selection.
 Now your selection should include all river features that are longer than 5000 km or belong to the Amazon system (26 features in total).

 Tip: If you can’t remember all the possible values of an attribute, select the attribute under Fields and Values and then on the right panel, double click on All Unique.
 QGIS will list all possible value options for that particular attribute.